KyTDK/Moderator-Bot/docs/metrics.md

 2. Increments the relevant per-guild rollup hash and the global daily rollup, updating status snapshots and status-count hashes as needed.
 3. Applies the same increments to the global totals hash.

-When available the tracker records `video_frames_scanned` and `video_frames_target` so downstream rollups can normalise latency per frame and show throughput improvements for accelerated scans.
+When available the tracker records `video_frames_scanned`, `video_frames_target`, and `video_frames_media_total` so downstream rollups can normalise latency per frame, calculate coverage against the true media length, and show throughput improvements for accelerated scans.

 Because Redis operations are idempotent increments and hash updates, the write path stays low-latency even at high scan volumes.